asamallab/MCBF/biological_dataset/README.md

 ### Reference_biological_dataset.tsv
-This contains the 2687 Boolean functions compiled from 88 models which have been recontructed from biological data.
-They include models from various sources including the CellCollective, GINSIM, BioModels and also by manual curation.
-The columns in this file are:
+This file contains the database of 2687 Boolean functions compiled from 88 discrete models of biological systems.
+The models were compiled from various sources including the <a href="https://cellcollective.org/">Cell Collective</a>, <a href="http://ginsim.org/">GINSIM</a>, <a href="https://www.ebi.ac.uk/biomodels/">BioModels</a> and also by manual curation of published literature.
+The columns in this file are as follows:

-Node_name: name of the node as given in the model
+- Node_name: name of the node as given in the model
 - *k* : number of inputs to the node
 - Bias: number of 1s in the output column of the truth table of the BF
 - EF: Effective functions